 First of all, the role of air pressure in the tyre is to hold the fabric under tension -- in all abut one place, the contact patch with the road surface.

 At the contact patch, the tread of the tyre is flattened against the road.
 Air pressure can only push directly outward, and so here, it pushes directly downward.
 The downward force of the air must equal the weight load, and so the area of the contact patch approximately equals the weight load divided by the air pressure.
 (Edge effects and skewing of the weave of the fabric may result in some difference.)
-For example, if the air pressure is 50 PSI, the contact patch will be about two square inches.
+For example, if the air pressure is 50 PSI and the weight loads is 100 pounds, the contact patch will be about two square inches.

 Because the contact patch is flat against the road, the curvature of the sidewalls is increased, decreasing their tension, and the angle at which they approach the contact patch becomes shallower.
 These effects produce the bulge seen at the bottom of a tire under load and transfer the load from the contact patch to the tyre's sidewalls.
 The threads of the fabric are pulling downward less and outward more.
 The load is similarly transferred from the sidewalls to the rim.
 The sideways forces at the two sides are equal and opposite, and cancel out.

 With a bias-ply tyre, the load is carried lengthwise in both directions along the tyre by the diagonal threads, so the bulge is longer and less deep than on a radial-ply tyre.
 In the early days of radial-ply car tyres, people often thought they were underinflated, because the bulge at the bottom was more pronounced.

 A tyre, then, supports its load by reduction of downward pull, very much the same way that spoking of the wheel supports its load.
 The tension-spoked wheel and the pneumatic tyre are two examples of what are called preloaded tensile structures, brilliant, counterintuitive designs working together remarkably to support as much as 100 times their own weight.